Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 ### s)  Reporting
 One can report on LOAD metadata generated by Snowflake.
 This is available in two views:
+1)  For no latency, but only 14 days of retention:
 ```
 select * from VHOL_ST.INFORMATION_SCHEMA.LOAD_HISTORY where SCHEMA_NAME=current_schema() and TABLE_NAME='CC_TRANS_STAGING';
 ```

-For no latency, but only 14 days of retention and
+2)  Up to 90 minutes latency with this view, but 365 days of retention:
 ```
 select * from SNOWFLAKE.ACCOUNT_USAGE.LOAD_HISTORY where SCHEMA_NAME=current_schema() and TABLE_NAME='CC_TRANS_STAGING';
 ```
-Up to 90 minutes latency with this view, but 365 days of retention

 ### t)  Stop Tasks
 ```